Talíria Petrone: Personal life

 Petrone is the daughter of a musician and a teacher.
 She graduated with a degree in history from the Rio de Janeiro State University and with a master's degree in social work from Fluminense Federal University.
 Prior to entering politics, she worked as a public school teacher.

 She identifies as an Afro-Brazilian, socialist, feminist, and supportive of LGBT rights.
 She was a close friend and inspired by late politician and activist Marielle Franco.

 Political career

 Petrone was the most voted candidate in the 2016 election for the council of Niterói, receiving 5,121 votes.
 In the 2018 election Petrone was the eighth most voted candidate in the state of Rio de Janeiro, with 107,317, being elected to the federal chamber of deputies.
 Petrone said that she received threats from opposition supporters.
 In June 2019 Brazilian civil police made arrest in a plot to assassinate Petrone, which was being hatched and planned from a dark web platform starting in 2018.

-In March 2022 Petrone was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Feminist Anti-War Resistance initiated by Russian feminists after the Russian invasion of Ukraine.
+In March 2022 Petrone was amongst 151 international feminists signing Feminist Resistance Against War: A Manifesto, in solidarity with the Russian Feminist Anti-War Resistance.